Ranjankukku/Attr/README.md

 8. Hotel star ratings (1-star to 5-star hotels)
 9. Priority levels for tasks (low priority to high priority)
-10. Fitness levels in competitions (beginner to advanced)
+10. Fitness levels in competitions (beginner to advanced) 11.A rating (1 to 5) of how much you agree (1) or disagree (5) with the statement “Data is the new oil”
 ---

 ## **Interval Data**